-Cypess earned her Ph.D. in music history from Yale in 2008, where, under the supervision of Ellen Rosand, she wrote a dissertation exploring connections between vocal and instrumental music in early 17th-century Italy.
-She holds an M.A. and an M.Phil. in music history from Yale, as well as an M.A. in Jewish Studies from Yeshiva University and an M.Mus. in harpsichord performance from the Royal College of Music (London).
+Cypess earned her PhD in music history from Yale in 2008, where, under the supervision of Ellen Rosand, she wrote a dissertation exploring connections between vocal and instrumental music in early 17th-century Italy.
+She holds an MA and an MPhil in music history from Yale, as well as an MA in Jewish Studies from Yeshiva University and an MM in harpsichord performance from the Royal College of Music (London).
 As an undergraduate at Cornell University, she studied musicology with James Webster, Neal Zaslaw, and Rebecca Harris-Warrick, and the performance of modern and early pianos with Malcolm Bilson.
 Her harpsichord teachers include James Johnstone, Robert Woolley, Mark Kroll, and Richard Rephann.

 Professional Memberships and Service

-Cypess is current secretary of the Society for Seventeenth-Century Music, having previously served as a member (2012) and chair (2013) of the program committee for the annual meeting.
-She is also a founding member of the American Musicological Society’s Study Group on Jewish Studies and Music, of which she was elected secretary in 2012, and for which she created the web page.
+Cypess is the secretary of the Society for Seventeenth-Century Music, having previously served as a member (2012) and chair (2013) of the program committee for the annual meeting.
+She is also a founding member of the American Musicological Society’s Study Group on Jewish Studies and Music, of which she was elected secretary in 2012.
 She is a member of the academic advisory board for the Hadassah Brandeis Institute.
 She served two three-year terms on the Committee on Career-Related Issues of the American Musicological Society.

-Cypess has delivered invited lectures at Indiana University, Cornell University, Wellesley College, and the International Baroque Institute at Longy.
+Cypess has delivered lectures at Indiana University, Cornell University, Wellesley College, and the International Baroque Institute at Longy.
 In addition, she has presented her work at national meetings of the American Musicological Society, the Renaissance Society of America, the Society for Seventeenth-Century Music, and the American Musical Instrument Society, as well as at the 14th Biennial Conference on Baroque Music (2010).
 In March, 2012, she organized, chaired, and spoke at a double-session for the conference of the Renaissance Society of America entitled “Sonic Transformations: Adapting, Collecting, and Listening in Early Modern Italy.”